MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-UMConnectivity.md

 ```

 ### -CallRouter
-!!!
-Exchange Server 2013

-The CallRouter parameter specifies the Client Access server that runs the Microsoft Exchange Unified Messaging Call Router service used for testing the functionality of Unified Messaging.

-!!!
-Exchange Server 2016

 The CallRouter switch specifies whether to test the Microsoft Exchange Unified Messaging Call Router service (front-end).
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter